Skip to main content

 • The plugin itself does not need to know about individual users — it trusts the website’s Bearer token.

-• 5-minute TTL: Codes expire after 5 minutes.
-Expired codes are rejected.
+• TTL: Pending link codes expire after 5 minutes.

 Rate limits